 We do chicken health checks periodically throughout the winter.
 This helps us closely monitor for feather and leg mites which are more common as the weather cools.
 We are also extra vigilant in watching for and preventing damp conditions which can cause frostbite.
 Check out my full series on caring for chickens during winter, including: feeding, housing, health and entertainment tips!

 Winter Goat Care

 We do a deep clean of our goat barns before winter and use the deep litter bedding method during the winter.
 We do not use any added heat unless if we have kids that are born during the winter, in which case we use a “warming hut”.

-We worm the goats (if needed) and trim all our goats’ hooves in the early fall.
 Our vet comes out at the end of summer to do a herd health check, fecal floats, and blood work.
 And, of course, fall means breeding season!
-During the cold weather, we constantly monitor for signs of respiratory issues and pneumonia.
+We worm the goats (if needed) and trim all our goats’ hooves in the early fall.
+Keep a close eye on hooves during damp, mucky conditions for signs of hoof rot!
+Regular trims will help you monitor this.
+We also constantly monitor for signs of respiratory issues and pneumonia during the cold weather.

 We have three rabbits that live in a hutch and one that is a free range bunny.
 We fully insulated our hutch so it maintains heat really well.
 We do however use blankets to block the wire doors on the front of it during heavy wind and snow storms and during extra cold snaps.

 Now, if we could just find a good system to keep their water bottles from freezing!
 Currently, we have two sets and we just switch them out halfway through the day or as often as needed.
 For our free range bunny, we make sure she always has plenty of warm bedding and places to cuddle up along with fresh food and water.

 What about you?
 I’d love to hear about how you prepare your homestead for winter!
 Share with us in the comments below and be sure to grab your free copy of the Homestead Winter Prep Checklists!